 For one, it just never stayed in tune.
 I inherited it from an old roommate and we once tried to put strings on it.
 The experiment failed and we left it.
 Then I got busy with other guitars and it sat neglected in a corner for years.

-Anyway, I have a rule: never throw out a guitar.
+Anyway, I have one rule: never throw out a guitar.
 So if I wasn’t going to ditch it, and it’s just taking up space…may as well try to fix it.

-The machine heads are pretty old school.
-The FG-75 dates to around the mid 70’s and the machine heads come in strips of three.
-I picked up a set for about 12$ and amazingly, the screws aligned.
+The original machine heads are pretty old school.
+The FG-75 dates from around 1969 to around the mid 70’s and the machine heads were in strips of three as you can see from the photos.
+I picked up a new set for about 12$ and amazingly, the screws aligned.
 Mostly.

 Yep.
 They look pretty good too.
 Ten minutes later I had the strings on.
 I expected the strings to go out of tune as new strings often do, but they adjusted pretty quick.
-In fact, this guitar really plays well and has great tone.
-Plus, it’s super light.
-Seriously, for a guitar that’s been sitting around with 3 strings for many years, there’s no sign of warping at all.
+In fact, this guitar really plays well, has great tone and is super light.
+Seriously, for a guitar that’s been sitting around with 3 strings and getting knocked around various apartments for many years, there’s no sign of warping at all.